Everyone deserves the best nurturing from their home country, and the healthcare system in Finland does that.

 International students from countries other than the EU/EEA, Switzerland, Great Britain, and Northern Ireland must get international student insurance before applying for a residence permit in Finland.

-If you plan to study in the country for two years, you will receive a municipality of residence, providing coverage from municipal health services.
+If you plan to study in the country for two years, you will receive a municipality of residence that provides coverage from municipal health services.

 Furthermore, your international student insurance will generally cover medical expenses.